Tajnost/100daysOfPython/README.md

 ## Log Descending

+**Day 33: February 07, 2024**
+- **Project 33, ISS API Mailer**, A simple app to get to know API calls.
+If ISS station is above my location, and the current time is between sunset and sunrise.
+It sends a email to look at the sky.

 **Day 32: February 06, 2024**
 - **Project 32, Happy Bday Mailer**, A complex mail server, that sends birthday wishes, if current day equals day of bday